-Funded from rod licence sales, grants of up to £500 to benefit small-scale projects and up to £5,000 for larger projects are available.
-The funding will help the delivery of future angling participation events, including any additional equipment needed to ensure fisheries are following Covid-19 safety guidelines, PPE and signage.
+Funded from rod licence sales, grants of up to £2,500 are available to benefit angling based projects.
+The funding will help the delivery of angling participation events, including any additional equipment needed to ensure fisheries are following Covid-19 safety guidelines, PPE and signage.
 It can also cover the costs of fishing equipment, terminal tackle and bait, as well as event resources including promotional material, gazebos and basic storage facilities.

 Funding is limited so applicants are encouraged to apply as soon as possible.
 All applicants must first register their details and then submit an application using the online portal by clicking onto the link below, only applications submitted via this portal will be considered:

-The closing date for bids is Friday 12th March 2021.
+The closing date for bids is Friday, May 7th at 23.59pm.

 For more information on coaching and courses visit www.anglingtrust.net/get-involved/coaching.
 In some circumstances, the Environment Agency may be able to provide bursaries for training new coaches.

 Since 2015, fishing licence income has helped fund more than 500 angling projects worth an estimated £6 million, creating, or safeguarding tens of thousands of angling opportunities in England.

 Get Fishing is the Angling Trust‘s campaign to grow participation in angling.
 Last year over 37,000 people had the opportunity to fish at hundreds of fun, safe and friendly events funded by the Environment Agency from fishing licence income.